sonictk/lightweight-emacs/README.md

 ``emacs -batch -f batch-byte-compile ./**/*.el``

+Remember to re-run this every time you pull new modules from the repository, or you'll be running outdated code!

 ### Most important non-standard keybinds

 * ``C-,``/``C-.``: Finds the other header/implementation file in C/C++ modes in
   the same/other window.

+* ``M-.`` : Go to defintion of symbol.
+Use ``C-S-M-n/p`` to navigate up/down in the candidate list.

+* ``M-n/p`` : Navigate line up/down while maintaining cursor position.

 * ``C-M->``/``C-M-<``: Finds the header file at point.
 Needs the ``.dir-locals.el`` file set with the header search paths.